fybrik/fybrik/site/docs/reference/crds.md

-Service holds information for accessing a module instance
+API holds information for accessing a module instance

 <table>
     <thead>